-It gets its name from the legend of baby Krishna, according to which, he would seek and steal milk products such as yoghurt and butter and people would hide their supplies high up out of the baby’s reach.
+It gets its name from the legend of baby Krishna, according to which, he would steal milk products like yoghurt and butter and people would hide their supplies high up out of the baby’s reach.
 Krishna would try all sorts of creative ideas in his pursuit, such as making human pyramids with his friends to break these high hanging pots.
 This is exactly what you see these young boys called the “Govindas” do at the Dahi Handi celebration all over the state.

 Dwarka, in Gujarat, is known as the “city of Lord Krishna” which is why Janmashtami is celebrated as the most auspicious occasion here.
 Everyone’s heard of the Janmashtami celebrations in the Dwarkadhish temple of Dwarka with constant singing of bhajans throughout the day.